Excelling on a training contract

 Even if you’ve previously carried out vacation schemes over the course of your degree, the training contract will pose new challenges as you make your start at a law firm.

-Although a job offer at the end of your traineeship is not a guarantee, there are a range of points to keep in mind throughout your placement that can increase your chances.
+Although a job offer at the end of your training contract is not a guarantee, there are a range of points to keep in mind throughout your placement that can increase your chances.

 Be prepared to put in the hours